How to Clear a Blocked Sink

 Step 3

 If this fails to unblock the sink, try using a liquid drain cleaner.
-Be sure to follow the instructions on the bottle.
+However, make sure to follow the instructions on the bottle before use, especially as some drain cleaners can potentially damage PVC, rubber seals, and older pipework.

 how to fix a blocked sink step 3